bhojak/MovieAPI/README.md

 This project demonstrats various cutting edge technologies such as Coroutines Flow, Dagger Hilt, Pagination(Lazy Loading) and Offline-first strategies on Android.

-The app uses MoviedbApi to fetch and show the newest released movies with the ability to order them by release date.
+The app uses MoviedbApi to fetch and show the Now Playing movies.

 ## Tools & Technologies